 Key contacts for various New Zealand universities

 If you are interested in finding out more about studying at different universities across New Zealand, click here to download a PDF document with contact information for each of the universities.
-To find out the information needed for universities in New Zealand, click here.
+To find out more information about what is needed for New Zealand universities, click here.

 Finances and Study